What is perio maintenance and why do I need to see the dentist more often after treatment for gum disease?

-Gum disease is serious, because once you’ve lost support for your teeth, it can never be fully reversed.
-Gum disease is the number 1 reason for adult tooth loss!
-Because gum disease is caused by the bacteria in plaque professional intervention and drastic change in home care is needed to manage the disease so it does not come back.
+Gum disease is serious; once you’ve lost support for your teeth, it can never be fully reversed.
+Gum disease is the number 1 reason for adult tooth loss.
+Because gum disease is caused by the bacteria in plaque, professional intervention via perio maintenance and drastic change in home care is needed to manage the disease so it does not come back.

-It’s not written in stone and every patient is different, but we have found that coming every three months will set you up for the best success of keeping gum disease at bay.
-We will tailor a plan that meets your needs and evolves as your health improves.
+It’s not written in stone and every patient is different, but we have found that coming into the dental office every three months will set you up for the best success of keeping gum disease at bay.
+We will tailor a plan that meets your needs and evolves as your gum health improves.

-What if I just stay on my regular 6-month cleanings?
+What if I just stay on my regular dental cleanings and exams every six months?

 Treating gum disease with gum therapy alone with no other changes in home care or increased visits with your hygienists puts you at risk for a few things: